-Cognitive behavioral therapies (CBT) work from the assumption that thoughts lead to feelings and behaviors, so by changing your thoughts, you can change your life.
-CBT focuses on identifying thought and behavior patterns that aren’t working and then changing those patterns to shift emotional responses and behavior.
+Cognitive behavioral therapies (CBT) work from the assumption that by changing your thoughts, you can change your life.
+They focus on identifying thought and behavior patterns that aren’t working and then changing those patterns to better fit your needs.

-This form of therapy focuses on problems as they present themselves, and therefore is more rooted in the present and narrower in scope.
-Though core issues may be identified, CBT focuses on observing what the issues are and shifting one’s response to them, as opposed to resolving the core beliefs themselves (which is more the territory of psychodynamic therapy).
-All Viva therapists who use cognitive behavior therapies also integrate methods to address core issues that are the root of your current symptoms.
+This form of therapy focuses on problems as they present themselves, and therefore is rooted in the present.
+Though core issues may be identified, CBT focuses on observing and shifting one’s response to them, as opposed to resolving the core beliefs themselves (for the latter, see psychodynamic therapy).

-There are several therapies that are based on the principles of CBT but vary in the skills offered and the approach.
+There are several therapies that are based on the principles of CBT, including DBT and ACT.

 Dialectical-Behavior Therapy (DBT)

-DBT incorporates the teaching of cognitive behavior skills to individuals who experience emotional dysregulation.
-It helps clients improve their emotion regulation, distress-tolerance, interpersonal effectiveness, mindful awareness, and aspects of their emotional reactions.
-Its name comes from the use of dialectics to challenge responses and strategies that aren’t working.
-By developing an understanding of what triggers certain reactions, clients can make profound shifts in how they interact with their environment, which then results in a shift in the nature of their environment.
+DBT incorporates the teaching of cognitive behavior skills with individuals who experience emotional dysregulation.
+It helps clients improve their awareness, ability to tolerate distress, and other aspects of their emotional reactions.
 You can learn more about DBT here.

-DBT is an evidence based treatment for borderline personality disorder, bipolar disorder, complex trauma and for individuals with self-harming behaviors, suicidal ideation, addictions, eating disorders and other behaviors related to impulsivity and dysregulation.
+DBT is an evidence based treatment for borderline personality disorder, bipolar disorder, complex trauma and for individuals with self-harming behaviors, suicidal ideation, addictions, eating disorders and other behaviors related to impulsivity.

 Acceptance and Commitment Therapy (ACT)

-ACT is a “third-wave” cognitive and behavior therapy.
-Like classic CBT, it assumes that anxiety and depression can be treated by teaching skills to shift thinking and behavior.
+Like CBT, ACT assumes that anxiety and depression can be treated by teaching skills to shift thinking and behavior.
 It uses a combination of classic CBT strategies with newer skills and thinking strategies.
 You can learn more about those here.

 Even as a “newer” therapy, it’s still been around for 35 years, and there is extensive research showing its efficacy with a number of populations.

-CBT and its derivatives are among the most researched treatments in psychotherapy.
-Cognitive-behavior therapies been found to be an effective form of treatment for almost every category of mental health disturbance: anxiety, depression, obsessive-compulsive disorder, complicated grief, substance abuse, trauma recovery, eating disorders, borderline personality disorder, and psychotic disorders such as schizophrenia.
+CBT and its derivatives are among the most researched mental health treatments.
+They have been found to be effective for almost every category of mental health disturbance: anxiety, depression, obsessive-compulsive disorder, complicated grief, substance abuse, trauma recovery, eating disorders, borderline personality disorder, and schizophrenia.